tensorflow/swift/docs/ParameterOptimization.md

 The current parameter update design in Swift is based on the `KeyPathIterable` protocol.

 Machine learning models are data structures with mutable properties called parameters.
-Optimizers “train” models by applying an algorithm (e.g. stochastic gradient descent) to update the parameters of a model.
+Optimizers "train" models by applying an algorithm (e.g. stochastic gradient descent) to update the parameters of a model.

 The current Swift parameter update design is based on two protocols: `KeyPathIterable` and `Differentiable`.